mattray/audit_artifactory-cookbook/README.md

     node['audit_artifactory']['api_key'] = 'AKCp5e2gMx8TtJNDtrsuPq7Jz24Rqjkjf1d1iiy1GuEjmdsY8ghxFGgehZcK3UGNgy5TxHWdE'

-## User/Password

-If authentication is required you may use your user and password to access artifacts.
-Set the following attributes accordingly:

-    node['audit_artifactory']['user'] = 'USER'
-    node['audit_artifactory']['password'] = 'PASSWORD'

 # Configuring Repositories

 When setting up the Artifactory repository to hold your compliance profiles, you will need to use the following settings when creating your repository if you want to be able to use the APIs.
 When creating a new `Local Repository`, choose `Generic`, and set your `Repository Key` accordingly.
 When you go to the `Artifacts` tab to `Deploy` artifacts, you will need to set the `Target Path` to